-Mark Fisher is a financial economist and associate adviser on the financial markets team at the Federal Reserve Bank of Atlanta.
+Mark Fisher is a financial economist and associate adviser on the financial markets team in the research department at the Federal Reserve Bank of Atlanta.
 His research interests include asset pricing, the term structure of interest rates, and general equilibrium with recursive preferences.

 Prior to joining the Atlanta Fed, Dr. Fisher was an economist at the Board of Governors of the Federal Reserve System.
 He was a finance and economics lecturer at North Carolina State University from 1982 to 1989.